My partner is really keen to go to Madagascar - tell me what’s so special?

 There are no direct flights to Madagascar from the UK.
-It is possible to take an Air France flight from selected UK airports via Paris CDG; Ethiopian Airlines flight via Addis Ababa; Air Mauritius via Mauritius, Kenya Airways via Nairobi.
+It is possible to take an Air France flight from selected UK airports via Paris CDG; Ethiopian Airlines fly via Addis Ababa; Air Mauritius flies via Mauritius, and Kenya Airways via Nairobi.
 SA Airlink has just resumed operating direct flights between Johannesburg and Antananarivo.

 Contact our travel specialists for more information as it may be possible to arrange some nights in your stop-over destination if you wish.

 How do we travel around the country?